meilisearch/documentation/learn/advanced/updating.md

 }
 ```

+Use the `taskUid` to [track the status](/reference/api/tasks.md#get-one-task) of your dump.
+Keep in mind that the process can take some time to complete.

 ::: note
 The response will vary slightly depending on your version.
 For v0.27 and below, the response returns a dump `uid`.
 You can track the status of the dump using the get dumps status endpoint: